-- E. optionally use metal angle, as shown in Figure 9-6 or other fasteners (e.g. staples, screws, adhesives, etc.) to clamp cloth. - F. optionally use metal brackets (i.e. angle or sheet metal) or other fasteners (e.g. staples, screws, adhesives, etc.) to attach BUMPER segments to each other (see Figure 9-5).
+- E. optionally use metal angle, as shown in Figure 9-7 or other fasteners (e.g. staples, screws, adhesives, etc.) to clamp cloth. - F. optionally use metal brackets (i.e. angle or sheet metal) or other fasteners (e.g. staples, screws, adhesives, etc.) to attach BUMPER segments to each other (see Figure 9-6).

-Figure 9-5 Hard Parts of BUMPER Corners
+Figure 9-6 Example uses of brackets in BUMPER corners

-G. must attach to the FRAME PERIMETER of the ROBOT with a rigid fastening system to form a tight, robust connection to the main structure/frame (e.g. not attached with hookand-loop, tape, or tie-wraps).
+G. must attach to the FRAME PERIMETER of the ROBOT with a rigid fastening system to form a tight, robust connection to the main structure/frame (e.g. not attached with hook-and-loop tape, tape, or cable ties).
 The attachment system must be designed to withstand vigorous game play.
 All removable fasteners (e.g. bolts, locking pins, pip-pins, etc.) will be considered part of the BUMPERS.